My path

 It felt like the only resonant thing in a world of which I was increasingly distrustful.

-Things continued to fall apart and came to a head when I had been standing up for something my family and community didn’t want to hear.
-They gathered round me and called me a liar.
+Things continued to fall apart and came to a head when my parents broke up.
+My mother felt attacked by my need for honesty and openness and gathered her community around me and called me a liar.
 I went into a state of shock from which it would take years to recover.

 I didn’t know anything about the nervous system so I had no idea what was happening to me or how to take care of myself.

-I moved many times, trying to create a life amid the chaos.
+I moved many times.
 One day, I heard the term ‘nature facilitation’ and got a place on a course starting the following week.
 For the first time things clicked into place and I felt like the glowing and free child I had been growing up in Africa.
 I wanted to connect people to their wildness and give them this feeling of blissful connection, of being at home.

-All too soon things started to change and those golden threads disappeared.
-I wanted so badly to feel understood and loved and there is a particular type of person that sees vulnerability as opportunity.
-I had lost my navigation and support system and I was in trouble.
+All too soon things started to change.
+I wanted so badly to feel loved and connected but I had lost my navigation and support system.
 I entered a relationship that was confusing, controlling and invalidating.
 At the end of a year, I had an excruciating earache that kept on ringing.

 I knew something was really wrong and I had to use my other senses.
 I had to listen to my inner ear.

-As soon as I returned, the darkness came back.
+I ended the relationship, but I had become scared of life.
+I no longer knew myself.
+I went to a doctor and was diagnosed with anxiety, depression and anaemia.
 I felt like I was full of holes...
 I was just a hole.
-I was terrified and desperately wanted someone to rescue me.
-I wanted to be anywhere else than where I was.
+I felt completely unsupported.
+I had internalised so much negativity.
+I thought everything had been my fault and I was full of shame and doubt.
+I was terrified and desperately wanted to be rescued… Surely someone could see me?
+All I could think was to escape.
 I travelled with a new man around Europe and when this chapter ended, I realised that my unconscious thought had been ‘if I can make him happy then everything will be alright.’
 I had to change my thinking.

-The trauma had rooted itself in my body.
-My jaw felt like it was in a vice and I began shaking and tremoring when I let go.
+By now, trauma had rooted itself in my body.
+My jaw felt like it was in a vice and I began shaking and tremoring when I relaxed.
 I would wake up with my body jerking and spasming.
 I had to start putting myself first.
 I found a somatic therapist specialising in trauma and I began doing a coaching swap.

 Holding space for other people was the medicine I needed.
 I had to lean back and trust my intuition.